 Many graduate schools require 3 letters of recommendations from either the academic references, or if you are working, professional references.
 It can also be a combination of both academic and professional recommendations.

 Some schools have specific LOR formats that need to be filled out, sealed, and signed across by the recommender.
 It has to be mailed directly to the school and is considered confidential information.

-If using a generic LOR for a school, the LOR should preferably be on the official letterhead of the person issuing the letter with a contact email and their position (Lecturer, Asst Professor, Professor, HoD, etc.) and signed with the official seal of the person of the college.
+If using a generic LOR for a school, the LOR should preferably be on the official letterhead of the person issuing the letter with a contact email, their position (Lecturer, Asst Professor, Professor, HoD, etc.), and signed with the official seal of the person of the college.

 Student Visa InsuranceGet Quotes

 For visitors, travel, student and other international travel medical insurance.Visit insubuy.com or call 1 (866) INSUBUY or +1 (972) 985-4400

 Student Insurance FAQRead Article

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?